Nutrition

 The scientific evidence available today isn’t strong enough to confirm that sourdough bread is healthy or that it’s the healthiest bread choice.
 Back in 2022, The National Library of Medicine (NLM) published a systematic review about the nutritional benefits that sourdough bread offers.

 However, the reviewed studies had too many varied factors to be compared effectively, which made it difficult to draw conclusive results about whether sourdough bread is healthy to consume on a consistent basis.
-Still, some studies did show positive effects that came from the fermentation process of sourdough, like creating more high-fiber, nutrient-packed breads.
+Some studies show that fermentation can improve nutrient availability and digestibility, but the degree of benefit varies depending on the flour and process used.

 While the health benefits of this bread do seem to exist, more research needs to be conducted before we truly understand the answer to the question: is sourdough bread good for you?
 There are lots of factors to consider, including how the sourdough is made and whether someone has underlying health conditions.